AleksandarDzudzevic/TutoringWebApp/README.md

 >[ I often struggled with not having a place to find the right tutor/I usually just got their phone number as a contact]
 2) The tutoring platform will contain useful filter options such as search by tutor name and country and for posts subject, word search, and price range.
 >[I also struggled with finding ones that lived close to me, and as I usually just got their phone number as a contact, I wasn't aware of who they were and how much they charged]
-3) The tutoring platform will allow tutor accounts to upload/delete multiple tutoring posts for different subjects and topics that they offer to teach, all on one account.
+3) The tutoring platform will allow tutor accounts to upload multiple tutoring posts for different subjects and topics that they offer to teach, all on one account.
 >[in the past he tried using online selling platforms such as eBay or Craigslist to post his advertisement for tutoring services, but was unsuccessful]
-4) The tutoring platform will have a grading system for tutors and list tutors by highest average grade so that the best-performing ones gain the most exposure.
+4) The tutoring platform will have a grading system for tutors where students can rate their experience with the tutor.
->[ which usually turned out to be better at selling their services than actually teaching]
+> Students who wanted to find him couldn't due to many other tutors teaching the same subject.
 5) The tutoring platform will allow students to see all posts by a specific tutor or reviews made by a specific student.
 >[was unsuccessful as the students that tried to find him couldn't due to many other tutors teaching the same subject.]
-6) The web application will have options to communicate with users through email for features such as retrieving the forgotten password.
+6) The tutoring platform will have leaderboards for tutors with the most reviews and best grades, and be constantly updated to ensure that good and reliable tutors gain the most exposure.
-> This app aims to constantly interact with users establishing a relationship filled with trust, which isn't the case with current platforms which often seem sketchy.
+>[ (Tutors) usually turned out to be better at selling their services than actually teaching]

 Criteria A was established with the help of the data gathered through a questionnaire. (referred to in the [appendix](#appendix))